 Contact Palmer at: [email protected], (301) 924-7077 x163

 As the Deputy Executive Director and Chief Human Resources Officer, Jonathan is responsible for a number of operational areas.
 With an education from Syracuse University that included graduate coursework in Human Resources Management and almost 20 years in scientific association management, he came to AOAC INTERNATIONAL in 2015 with a passion for working with staff as well as understanding associations and what makes them “tick.”
 Jonathan holds certifications from the Human Resources Certification Institute (SPHR) and the Society for Human Resources Management (SHRM-SCP).
-He has also been very active in the Council of Engineering and Scientific Society Executives (CESSE) since 1999 and has recently accepted an appointment on its Board of Directors.
-When he isn’t on a soccer or lacrosse field for one of his sons, Jonathan volunteers for his church and is currently chair of its Leadership Board.
+He has also been very active in the Council of Engineering and Scientific Society Executives (CESSE) since 1999 and is currently serving on its Board of Directors.
+When he isn’t on a soccer or lacrosse field for one of his sons, Jonathan volunteers for his church in various capacities.

 Contact Jonathan at: [email protected], (301) 924-7077 x104